Functional & Integrative Laboratory Testing

 Your stress system influences energy, sleep, digestion, mood, immunity, and hormonal balance.

 Long-term emotional pressure, overwork, unresolved stress, or chronic vigilance can quietly reshape how your body produces and responds to cortisol.
+Over time, this can affect how steady you feel across the day - physically and emotionally.

 ongoing fatigue or burnout